emergentworks/docs/chatbot/README.md

  ** MAKE SURE THE ZAP IS TURNED ON ONCE YOU'RE READY TO START THE CHATBOT **

 ## Part 2: Twilio Setup
 Twilio is the service that manages sending texts to the cohort once Zapier sends the signal to Twilio to start the chatbot.
-This section will cover the basics of setting up the chatbot flow in Twilio, but most of the details are covered [here](https://www.twilio.com/blog/2017/12/build-a-santa-bot.html).
+This section will cover the basics of where to find the chatbot flow in Twilio, but most of the details are covered [here](https://www.twilio.com/blog/2017/12/build-a-santa-bot.html).
 Additional how-to docs for creating new flows can be found on the Twilio website [here](https://www.twilio.com/docs/studio/user-guide/get-started#create-a-flow).
 Most of this should already be set up, or there should be an option to clone a Twilio flow if you'd like to add a new one, so you shouldn't have to start from scratch or modify the current chatbots at all.

 If you're setting up a new chatbot, be aware that each chatbot needs its own designated phone number.
-Instructions for adding a new phone number to Twilio can be found (here)[].
+Instructions for adding a new phone number to Twilio can be found (here)[https://support.twilio.com/hc/en-us/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console].

 1. Log in to the Twilio dashboard and click on the Studio Flows section.
 2. Click on the Flow you want to edit or modify.
-Most flows are labeled as [**insert here**]
+Most flows are labeled as [**insert name here**]

-2. Creating a question
+3. Add or update the flow as needed based one these [docs](https://www.twilio.com/docs/studio/user-guide/get-started#create-a-flow).

-3. Sending the answers back to Zapier
+The Twilio chatbot is set up to re-initiate the attendance check-in if a mentor/mentee doesn't respond to the initial chatbot greeting within 3 days.

 ## Part 3: Zapier Setup for Google Sheet Records
 After the mentees and mentors have texted with the chatbot, their responses are recorded in a Google Sheet.
 This Zap is triggered by Twilio: once a user submits all their answers to the chatbot, Twilio will ping Zapier with the feedback to post the responses to the Google sheet.
 This section covers how the Zapier <> Google Sheet integration works, so the responses are appropriately recorded.